Nutrient Neutrality Statements & Assessments

 • organically bonded nitrogen

-The Advice confirms that at the HRA (Habitats Regulation Assessment) ‘appropriate assessment’ stage “a nutrient budget [should be] calculated according to this methodology and demonstrating nutrient neutrality is, in our view, able to provide sufficient and reasonable certainty that the development does not adversely affect the integrity, by means of impacts from nutrients, on the relevant internationally designated sites.”
+The advice confirms that at the HRA (Habitats Regulation Assessment) ‘appropriate assessment’ stage “a nutrient budget [should be] calculated according to this methodology and demonstrating nutrient neutrality is, in our view, able to provide sufficient and reasonable certainty that the development does not adversely affect the integrity, by means of impacts from nutrients, on the relevant internationally designated sites.”

 Nutrient neutrality is here to stay, it is important to get expert advice!